Economic Turbulence Yielding a Business Identity Crisis

 If you really want to help yourself and your business, there’s another crisis you should be focusing on.
 It’s one that nobody is talking about and yet nearly everyone is suffering from.
 It’s also a crisis that you can actually do something about – and by doing so – you can help yourself fare better in these challenging economic times.
 Believe it or not, it’s called a Business Identity Crisis.

-What does an identity crisis have to do with you, especially during these turbulent economic times?
-Let’s start by shedding some light on what an identity crisis actually is.
+What does an identity crisis have to do with you, especially during turbulent economic times?
+Let’s start by shedding some light on the definition of an identity crisis.
 Erik Erikson, the ground-breaking developmental psychologist and psychoanalyst, said that people experience an identity crisis when they lose “a sense of personal sameness and historical continuity”.
-Further, only those who fully address this crisis and find a way to see themselves differently and in a way that is more congruent with the new and different world they find themselves in will survive and thrive.
+The only way to fully address this crisis is to find a way to see themselves differently and in a way that is more congruent with the new and different world in which they find themselves.

 Read more »

 Joe Caruso: The templates on which our thoughts are formed typically live in the past: past myths, old driving truths, and past self-definitions.
 Transformational thinking is different from the way an individual or organization normally thinks in that it doesn’t rely on these three things.
-When we don’t use past myths, old driving-truths and past self-definitions, we are more likely to think differently enough or change our approach enough to create a vastly different outcome until we’re able to change the behavior, we must first change the thinking that drives the behavior.
+When we don’t use past myths, old driving-truths and past self-definitions, we are more likely to think differently enough or change our approach enough to create a vastly different outcome.
+In other words, to change the behavior, we must first change the thinking that drives the behavior.
 This is necessary to experience transformational thinking.

 Read more »

 In an interview with Newsweek Magazine, Jack Welch, the iconic CEO of General Electric said, “The old days of asking managers for 3 percent productivity gains–you can’t settle for that.
 You can’t think incrementally–you have to think transformationally.”